 The PY 2025 allocation priorities were identified by the community through the community engagement conducted as part of the Consolidated Plan preparation.
-The City of Spokane's main obstacles to addressing underserved needs is the lack of funding to meet all the needs identified through the competitive application for funding process.
+The City of Spokane's main obstacle to addressing needs is the lack of funding to meet all the needs identified through the competitive application for funding process.